 Section 504 of the Americans with Disabilities Act prohibits discrimination on the basis of disability in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
 Section 504 and IDEA have different criteria for determining who is protected under the law.
-Specifically, the meaning of "disability" in the IDEA is different than the meaning of "disability" in Section 504/Title II.
+Specifically, the meaning of "disability" in Section 504/Title II.
 To be protected under Section 504, a child must be a disabled person, which means having a mental or physical impairment which substantially limits one or more major life activities, having a record of such impairment; or being regarded as having such impairment and inhibit the student's access to a "free appropriate public education" (FAPE).
 Appropriate educational services are designed to meet the student's individual needs as adequately as the needs of students without disabilities are met.